chainguard-dev/edu/content/software-security/what-makes-a-good-sbom.md

 To enable license analysis, an SBOM must contain information about the license or licenses associated with all components.
 Additionally, there is a supplier data field that can help organizations understand component suppliers.

-**Ensuring Software Integrity**: SBOMs can also help organizations and individuals ensure the software integrity, discovering instances of tampering.
+**Ensuring Software Integrity**: SBOMs can also help organizations and individuals ensure software integrity, discovering instances of tampering where a party has introduced malicious functionality.

 Providing checksums for packages or files within the SBOM enables machine-verification of software integrity.